Can I Monetize Patents Through Licensing Without Selling Them

 3. Sublicense

 There is a sublicense where the original licensee is licensed to assign sublicenses of the patented invention to a third party.
-For this reason, it would be convenient if the original licensee intends to extend the industrial-type distribution of the invention but cannot or will not do so on its own initiative.
+For this reason, it would be convenient if the original licensee intended to extend the industrial-type distribution of the invention but could not or would not do so on its own initiative.

 • The licensor can get extra revenue through the assignment of sublicenses.